 Do Not Panic

-If you are being chased through the woods by a big grizzly bear you have good reason to be having a big, nasty panic attack.
-You cannot out run that huge, ferocious bear.
+If you are being chased through the woods by a big grizzly bear, you have a good reason to have a big, nasty panic attack.
+You cannot outrun that giant, ferocious bear.
 You will not be able to climb a tree faster than the bear either.
 You continue running as fast as you can in sheer panic, with the knowledge that he’s going to get you.
-There is one good thing about this whole scenario, that bear will end your panic attacks for you, while he is eating you for lunch.
+There is one good thing about this whole scenario: that bear will end your panic attacks while eating you for lunch.
 You will have no more panic attacks.
 There must be a better way to get rid of panic than that.

-Everyone seems to have different types of problems and the doctors are at a loss for what to do.
-Psychology and many types of counseling are tried.
-Medications for chemical in-balance in the brain are used, a multitude of things are being tried, yet they seem to be a Band-Aid approach.
-People still suffer in silence, hiding from themselves, loved ones and the world.
+Everyone seems to have different types of problems, and the doctors are at a loss for what to do.
+Psychology and many types of counseling get tried.
+Medications for chemical in-balance in the brain is used.
+A multitude of things get tried, yet they seem to be a Band-Aid approach.
+People still suffer in silence, hiding from themselves, loved ones, and the world.

 Daily Prompt Slog

 Write a new post in response to today’s one-word prompt

 I’m very proud to have Viking blood surging through my veins, maybe perking, trickling, or seeping at times.
 I’m part Norwegian but mostly Finnish and Saami, reindeer people.
 I came from a long line of anglers, trappers, and hunters.
 They were all survivors, some living in the worst climate on this globe.
 Many of them came from north of the Arctic Circle.
 I have come to realize slowly, all of those ancestors in no way gives me a free pass to not respect or take for granted the elements of nature and the great outdoors.